 Spend a Night at These Lesser-Known Coastal Lodgings

 The oceans and mountains, rivers and lakes along the Oregon Coast range are magical places to wake up every morning on vacation.
 But have you ever dreamed of sleeping in a working lighthouse, on a houseboat, at the base of an epic peak or at a secluded riverside tree perch?
-Here are four inspired lesser-known lodgings for your next Coast adventure:
+How about a tiny house, a farm retreat and a B&B so close to the whales you can practically feel their spray from their spouts?
+Here are several inspired lesser-known lodgings for your next Coast adventure.

 If you’ve always wanted to stay on a houseboat, now’s your chance.
 Loon Lake Lodge and RV Resort is a family-friendly inland hideaway about an hour east of Reedsport, on Oregon’s South Coast.
 The vacation rental community offers a 30-foot, fully furnished houseboat (complete with upper deck and water slide) for rent through October.
 Enjoy the playful digs at night; rent a stand-up paddle board, pontoon boat, kayak, canoe or jet ski and splash around on the lake by day.
 The sparkling lake is lined with dozens of cozy lakefront houses, cabins, cottages and yurts, as well as RV and tent camping sites.